When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Experiments

-\textbf{State predictor. } In the 2D navigation environment, we leverage an instance-based learning model~\citep{Keogh2010} for a deterministic state predictor:
+\textbf{State predictor.} In the 2D navigation environment, we use a deterministic instance-based learning model~\citep{Keogh2010} as a deterministic state predictor:

-with $\st_\tau^i$ referring to the state at time step $\tau$ in demonstration $i$ of the training dataset.
-In short, the state predictor first queries for the nearest state within any training demonstration, as measured by the Euclidean distance, and then predicts the state $k$ steps ahead of that state within the same training demonstration.
-We further constrain the query for the nearest state to only match states with the same current goal.
-Computation of this lookup is efficient for the small-data regime considered in our work.

-In the 3D world, we consider a state predictor that is conditioned on the time step $t$ and a single training demonstration, denoted with superscript $i$, and returns the state $\st^i_{t+k}$ within that training demonstration.
-The chosen demonstration $i$ is randomly sampled based on the seed.
-We find that even this very simple state predictor can enable efficiency gains when paired with an IDM model.
+where $s^i_\tau$ denotes the state at time step $\tau$ of demonstration $i$.
+The predictor retrieves the nearest state in the training set using Euclidean distance and returns the state $k$ steps ahead in the same demonstration.
+Nearest-neighbour retrieval is restricted to states with the same current goal.
+In the 3D environment, the state predictor predicts $s^i_{t+k}$ conditioned on time step $t$ and a randomly sampled training demonstration $i$.
+Despite their simplicity, these state predictors can provide efficiency gains when paired with an IDM.

-\textbf{Training details. } We train BC and IDM policies on batches of \num{4096} $(\st_t, a_t)$ or $(\st_t, a_t, \st_{t+k})$ samples from the training demonstrations, respectively.
-All networks are optimized end-to-end for \num{100000} optimization steps with the Adam optimizer.
-We refer to \Cref{app:toy_details} and \Cref{app:xbox_details} for more details on hyperparameter tuning and architectures in the 2D navigation and 3D video game environments, respectively.
+\textbf{Training details.} BC and PIDM are trained on batches of \num{4096} samples, consisting of either $(s_t,a_t)$ or $(s_t,a_t,s_{t+k})$ tuples drawn from $\data$.
+All models are optimised for \num{100000} steps using Adam.
+Full details on architectures and hyperparameters are provided in \Cref{app:toy_details,app:xbox_details}.